puppetlabs/puppetlabs-apache/README.md

 ##### `apache_name`

 The name of the Apache package to install.
-If you are using a non-standard Apache package, such as those from Red Hat's software collections, you might need to override the default setting.
+If you are using a non-standard Apache package.
+For Red Hat's software collections, you can also use apache::globals::scl_httpd.

 Default: Depends on the user set by [`apache::params`][] class, based on your operating system: